cepdnaclk/Computer-Architecture-Web/Lectures/markdown/Lecture 5 - Number Representation and Data Processing.md

-# Lecture 5: Number Representation and Data Processing
+# Lecture 5: Number Representation and Instruction Encoding

+*By Dr. Kisaru Liyanage*

-## Introduction
+## 5.1 Introduction

 This lecture delves into how computers represent and manipulate data at the binary level.
 We explore number systems, two's complement representation for signed integers, instruction encoding formats in ARM assembly, and logical operations for bit manipulation.
 Understanding these fundamentals is essential for programming efficiently in assembly language and comprehending how processors execute arithmetic and logical operations.

-## 1. Number Representation Systems
+## 5.2 Number Representation Systems

-### 1.1 Unsigned Binary Integers
+### 5.2.1 Unsigned Binary Integers

 **Binary System Basics**